seahorn/clam/README.md

   invariants (e.g., `boxes` or `dis-int`) but they are still limited in terms of expressiveness to keep them tractable.

-- The interprocedural analysis is summary-based but it's context-insensitive.

 - The backward analysis is too experimental and it requires more work.

 - The option `--crab-track=ptr` translates pointer operations to Crab